Assisted emergency evacuation

 Likewise, where a planned fire drill is taking place, it is permissible for a disabled building user who requires the use of an evacuation chair to wait, accompanied, at the Refuge Area as the safest option.
 However, disabled building users should not be excluded from fire drill training and should have the opportunity to experience using an evacuation chair, should they wish to do so.
 That can be arranged in consultation with Security but is normally best done independently of a busy fire drill period.

-3.6 Evacuation lifts
+4.6 Evacuation lifts

 Although normal passenger lifts cannot be used during a fire alarm activation, some buildings are equipped with lifts which can be operated as fire evacuation lifts.
 This has to be done under switched manual control as, like other lifts, they will go out of service unless switched to evacuation mode and taken under the control of an evacuation team.
 These can be a useful evacuation option where a user is unable to use an evacuation chair.
 Where use of a lift is anticipated, a specific local agreement and supporting PEEP to record the agreed arrangements will normally be required.

-3.7 Ambulant staff requiring assistance
+4.7 Ambulant staff requiring assistance

 Individuals may not require an evacuation chair to exit a building but may be able to do so with a minimal level of additional support.
-(For example, leading partially-sighted people along unfamiliar routes, assisting in negotiating stairs etc..
-Where this is the case, local management units should establish arrangements to provide assistance utilising Fire Wardens or other local staff.
+(For example, leading partially-sighted people along unfamiliar routes, assisting in negotiating stairs etc. Where this is the case, local management units should establish arrangements to provide assistance utilising Fire Wardens or other local staff.
 Where this is not possible, Security can provide assistance and can be contacted as described above.

-3.8 Deaf-Alerter system
+4.8 Deaf-Alerter system

 A network of Deaf-Alerter systems is installed across some of the buildings on the Gilmorehill Campus.
 On activation of the fire alarm within these buildings, the system sends an alert signal to compatible radio-pagers.
 Students who are unable to hear the fire alarm system can be issued with a pager and should approach the Disability Service to register this need in the first instance.
-Staff should advise their line manager of their requirement and contact SEPS Fire Safety Advisers.
+Staff should advise their line manager of their requirement and contact university Fire Safety Advisers.

-4. Communications and provision of information
+5. Communications and provision of information

 Information on the arrangements are also available via the University website and notices within buildings so that visitors may be informed of what to expect.

 Where members of the public visit particular areas, e.g. Hunterian Museum and Art Gallery, specific local arrangements are in place and advice is available from attendant staff on the action to be taken in the event of emergency evacuation.
-The arrangements should also be explained at the start of public events and functions, particularly where it is evident that there are wheelchair users within the audience.
-These arrangements are supported by Security.

 SEPS include information on assisted evacuation within specialist fire training courses to ensure that those who deal with evacuations are familiar with the arrangements.